hamartin/vaktplan/README.md

-If you wish to test the code locally on your machine before putting it on a webserver with for example wsgi you can execute the script after giving it execution rights.
+If you wish to test the code locally on your machine before putting it on a webserver with for example wsgi you can execute the script after giving it execution rights and removing the comment for the last two lines in the code.
 A test server will be created that listens on port 8080.

     chmod 755 vaktplan.py
     ./vaktplan.py